gaearon/overreacted.io/src/pages/algebraic-effects-for-the-rest-of-us/index.md

 }
 ```

 In this example, we don’t call `resume with` until a second later.
 You can think of `resume with` as a callback which you may only call once.
-(You can also impress your friends by calling it a “one-shot delimited continuation”.)
+(You can also impress your friends by calling it a “one-shot delimited continuation.”)

 Now the mechanics of algebraic effects should be a bit clearer.
 When we `throw` an error, the JavaScript engine “unwinds the stack”, destroying local variables in the process.
 However, when we `perform` an effect, our hypothetical engine would *create a callback* with the rest of our function, and `resume with` calls it.